Advancing Clinical Research

 Establishing the cause of Acute Respiratory Infections (ARI) at the…

-The core service offering of ECRAID consists of clinical research, supported by laboratory analyses, epidemiological analyses, statistical analyses, data management, biobanking, training, and public engagement.
-ECRAID will provide a full breadth of clinical studies on infectious diseases.
+Ecraid's core services comprise clinical research, supported by laboratory analyses, epidemiological analyses, statistical analyses, data management, biobanking, training, and public engagement. ecraid provides the full breadth of clinical studies on infectious diseases.

-In the absence of any unusual infectious disease outbreaks in Europe, ECRAID is operating in a so-called ‘inter-epidemic’ mode, providing clinical research and supporting services.
+In the absence of any unusual infectious disease outbreaks in Europe, Ecraid operates in a so-called ‘inter-epidemic’ mode, providing clinical research and supporting services.
 During this ‘inter-epidemic mode’, emerging outbreaks of epidemic-prone infectious diseases can occur at any time, including those of potential public health concern to Europe.